ks961/automapper/README.md

 # 🔄 AutoMapper Utility

 AutoMapper is a lightweight TypeScript utility designed to automate the transformation of objects between DTOs and Entities.
-It provides an easy way to map data between classes, ensuring that your data transformation code is cleaner and more maintainable.
+It simplifies mapping between classes with matching or custom field names, keeping data transformation code clean and maintainable.

+In addition to object mapping, it also supports **decorator-based DTO validation** at instantiation time, allowing you to enforce field-level rules such as `@Required`, `@Email`, `@StringLength`, and more.
+Validation errors throw a clear `ValidationFailedError` with the field name and message.

-It also includes a JsonObject base class for easy conversion of class instances to/from JSON.
+Includes a `JsonObject` base class for easily converting class instances to and from plain object literals (JSON-compatible structures).

 ---